Prompts

 This tells Copilot Chat to include the content of readme.prompt.md

-as context for your requests.
+as context for each request.

 Example